 The Art Shopping fair is taking place at the Louvre Carousel in Paris from April 10 to 12, 2026, for its spring edition.
 Find out what's on the agenda.
 [Read more]

-The Expo4Art fair is making its comeback with four editions scheduled for 2026 at the Halle des Blancs Manteaux.
-A perfect opportunity to explore the emerging talents shaping the art scene.
-Mark your calendar for the upcoming dates this year — and remember, entry is free!
+The Expo4Art fair makes a comeback for its first edition of 2026, taking place at the Halle des Blancs Manteaux.
+It's the perfect opportunity to discover emerging talents in the art world.
+Mark your calendar for the upcoming event this March.
+Don’t wait—admission is free!
 [Read more]

 The Hidden Treasures of the Nasrid Alhambra: An Exhibition in the Heart of Granada at the Arab World Institute